 We estimate about 10 minutes per team per presentation.

 In the spirit of open source, we request that you make your code publicly available (GitHub, BitBucket, etc.), so that others may find it helpful.
 We will put up the all the links to code that we receive for Hack2O.

 At this year’s annual hackathon, we will be exploring water contamination data, especially as it relates to lead contamination in Flint, MI.
-We will have additional data for waterborne disease outbreaks and other water-related health statistics.

 Participants will be competing in teams to: